 But if you’re interested in exploring the thin red line, so to speak….

 Former Navy SEAL David Goggins talked about his journey to overcome darkness in a talk with David Rutherford and Marcus Lutrell on the Team Never Quit Podcast recently.
 Both David and Marcus are retired SEALs, so it got juicy quick.
 (Listen to this show, by the way!
 These are lucid and exceptionally vulnerable people talking about the ins and outs of the warrior’s path.)
 David admits to having to burn through darkness, as he started with bad intentions.
 He called himself a “soul snatcher.”
 But to me this isn’t a commentary on David or the warrior’s path.
-I see it as more of a truth of the shadow.
-Darkness is alive in every person on Earth.
-Warriors, however, get to address it with damn radical honesty.
-It’s life and death for them, and so while some may wander into the wilderness, most eventually grow through it.
-Of course the consequences are way higher, but that’s another conversation.
+I see it as more of a truth of the shadow, which is particularly alive in young men.
+But darkness is alive in every person on Earth.
+Warriors, however, get to address it with radical honesty.
+It’s life and death for them, and so while some may wander into the wilderness of darkness, most eventually grow and find their way out of it.
+Of course the consequences are higher for mistakes in this role, but that’s another conversation.

-More warriors simply choose to fill themselves to the brim with suffering so they can master it – and that’s what the miserable training is about.
-Mastering suffering gives warriors more choices in life.
-By overcoming and befriending it, they understand it better.
-Warriors then can make the hard decisions required of them.
-They become the makers and takers of life and death.
-That’s a pretty heavy responsibility with choices and consequences the average Joe and Jane just doesn’t want to face.
+More warriors simply choose to fill themselves to the brim with suffering so they can master it – and that’s what all the miserable training is about.
+The mastery of suffering grants warriors more choices in life.
+They earn them.
+By overcoming and befriending pain, they understand it better.
+Warriors can then make the hard decisions required of them.
+They’re saddles with responsibilities and choices the average Joe and Jane just doesn’t want to face.

 So what’s the benefits of the warrior mindset?

 The warrior mind and path really stands out in a few ways.
 It forces you to become aware and own your true power.
 What’s the Marrianne Williamson quote,

 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.”